AREA ATTRACTIONS

 In the city, you’ll find the New Jersey State Museum and planetarium, the historic New Jersey State House, Patriots Theater at the War Memorial, Passage Theatre, Artworks/Trenton, the Trenton City Museum at Ellarslie Mansion and dozens of fabulous restaurants.

-Extend your stay and visit nearby historic sites including the Lawrenceville School campus; the Princeton Battlefield, Thomas Clarke House, Nassau Hall at Princeton University, and Morven in Princeton, and Washington Crossing Parks on both the NJ and PA sides of Washington’s historic Christmas Day crossing in 1776.
+Extend your stay and visit nearby historic sites including the Brearley House and the Lawrenceville School campus in Lawrenceville; the Princeton Battlefield, Thomas Clarke House, Nassau Hall and Prospect House at Princeton University, and Morven in Princeton; and Washington Crossing Parks on both the NJ and PA sides of Washington’s historic Christmas Day crossing in 1776.

 Old Barracks Museum